22/07/2014 § Leave a comment

 When I interview interns for the Ted Kurland Associates program, which I oversee here at TKA, more than a few want to know if they are going to work directly with the agents, or with management, as if the marketing side of it were tangential to their education, not only as an intern at TKA, but as a whole to their career.
 Of course, working with the artists is more interesting than working with the pictures of the artists; getting into the thick of the business of music is really the key to their understanding of the booking process.
 I know that, which is why I try and give them face time with the agents.

-So, let’s start this again.
-Hopefully (Insert Your School Name Here & add the “ites” or just add, “all the young dudes and dudettes”) reading this will have a career where they can afford to shave off a nice percentage for a manager; one who understands all this tangential business kind of stuff and can honestly oversee the marketing.
-For nowadays, you need the right kind of marketing crew who knows how to use all the bleeding-edge tools-of-the-minute in order to shoot your career into the stratosphere, and, even more important, keep it there.
-Before you do, there is one basic term you need to understand.
+Artists just starting out, you may have a real career where you can afford to shave off a nice percentage for a manager; a manager who understands all this tangential business kind of stuff and can honestly oversee a marketing crew who can use all the bleeding-edge tools-of-the-minute in order to shoot your career into the stratosphere, and, even more important, keep it there.
+Before you get there, here is one basic term you need to understand.
 It’s not too hard to get, though I am perplexed when starving artists don’t even have this tool tucked under their belts.
-Perhaps that’s why they are starving?
+Perhaps that’s why starving artists are starving?

 19/10/2011 § 2 Comments

 It’s been a hard slog to get this sucker, THE MUD FOLIO, published in book form.
 A real book, with spines, a cover, cut to size, even an ISBN number and a UPC code, not the PDF download that’s up there now.